13 Old-Fashioned Christmas Traditions We Should Revive

 Have you ever wondered why the classic children's nursery rhyme "Christmas Is Coming" opens with: "Christmas is coming, the geese are getting fat"?
-Well, that's because a big goose used to be a main dish at Christmas, like turkey is during Thanksgiving.
-But times have changed, and now, families are more likely to opt for a ham, turkey, roast, or some other type of meat.
+Well, that's because a big goose used to be the main dish at Christmas, like turkey is during Thanksgiving.
+But times have changed, and now, families are more likely to opt for ham or turkey instead.
 The reason may again be due to Dickens and A Christmas Carol, according to Kelsey Mulvey of a Taste of Home.

 "Dickens associated goose with the struggling Cratchit family, turning it into a poor man's supper," she notes.
 "Another hunch is the rise of agricultural technology in the 20th century made it easier and more affordable to buy other meats."

-So, let's mix things up and bring the Christmas goose back to the center of the holiday table.
-There is no shortage of recipes to try out—there's even one from Gordon Ramsay!
+So, let's mix things up this Christmas and bring the goose back to the center of the holiday table.
+And even though a goose may seem too big for your gathering, that just means more leftovers for later!
+There is no shortage of recipes to try out—there's even one from Gordon Ramsay.

 Putting oranges in stockings

 Oranges used to be standard stocking stuffers, a tradition that is believed to date back to the legend of St. Nicholas himself, or at least to the Great Depression, when citrus was as extravagant a gift as most families could afford.
 While some people still practice this Christmas custom, it is less common than it once was.
 But it's an easy, inexpensive, and healthy tradition worth reviving.